yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/SGX_Debug_Info.rst

 ********************

-For suggestions or recommendations or bug reports, post details of your application as below to the `E2E forums`_, with below
+For suggestions or recommendations or bug reports, post details of your application to the `E2E forums`_ with following information:
-information:

    - Output of GFX environment baseline script :ref:`gfx-check-sh`.